-In addition, a BMS-Pfizer Alliance researcher along with an external expert will present a modeling analysis at the American College of Cardiology (ACC) 2018 Scientific Sessions which uses a simulation to evaluate the clinical and economic impact of extended and one-time screening strategies versus no systematic screening in the United States.
+In addition, a BMS-Pfizer Alliance researcher along with an external expert presented a modeling analysis at the American College of Cardiology (ACC) 2018 Scientific Sessions which used a simulation to evaluate the clinical and economic impact of extended and one-time screening strategies versus no systematic screening in the United States.

 - The modeling analysis, which utilized a Markov model, examined the impact of these two AFib screening strategies versus none from a U.S. payer’s perspective with data from a simulated cohort of 1,000 patients who were screened at age 75 and followed over their lifetimes.